Čáslav: Etymology

 The name is derived from the personal name Čáslav.

 Geography

 Čáslav is located about 9 km southeast of Kutná Hora and 30 km southwest of Pardubice.
-It lies in a flat agricultural landscape of the Central Elbe Table.
-The Brslenka Stream flows through the town and supplies several ponds, including Podměstský in the town centre.
+It lies in a flat agricultural landscape in the Central Elbe Table.
+The Brslenka Stream flows through the town and supplies several ponds, including Podměstský rybník in the town centre.
 The Klejnárka River crosses the western part of the municipal territory.